Data-Science-for-Linguists-2021/Rapper_Topic_Modeling/progress_report.md

 ## Log 7: March 20, 2021
 I have downloaded all of my female rappers' lyrics however 2 artists had less than 100 songs on Genius (Remy Ma-86, Cardi B-76).
 The total lyrics compiled without limitation or cleaning outside of the excluded terms parameter that I set: **1962**.
 I am expecting that I will have to filter out lyrics that have **"skit"** and **clean** in the title.
 I will ahve to filter out duplicate songs I saw a few in the clean section that are duplicates and just the same titles with the names spelled differently.
 I will look into this tomorrow when I'm cleaning the data.
 I'm expecting the number of lyrics from each side (male and female) to go down maybe to around **1700**.

+## Log 8: March 21, 2021
+I went to parse through the lyrical data and realized that I need to compile the lyrical files into Male lyrics and Female lyrics to make the different dataframes necessary for my analysis.
+I have them in separate files but I need to compile the individual `.json` files.
+I tried to do some digging and nothing that I tried would work properly.
+I will ask for help tomorrow and try this task.